 Have you ever thought deeply about the word ‘startup’?
 When I say deeply, I am referring to introspection as to why the word has been structured as ‘start+up’?
 Why is it used to convey new businesses with radical ideas?
 Why it is directed upwards instead of any other direction?

-Erie Ries, the person who gifted the world with the concept of MVP (Minimum Viable Product) seems to have thought deep and hard about it.
+Eric Ries, the person who gifted the world with the concept of MVP (Minimum Viable Product) seems to have thought deeply and hard about it.
 In fact, he even came up with a definition for the term startup that is by far the best one I have ever read.

 It goes like this: